groboclown/precision-shell/README.md

 ## Custom Built Shell With Only What You Need

-Sometimes, you don't need or want a full fledged shell.
-You just have a few things that you need to do, and allowing more is a security issue.
+Sometimes, you don't need or want everyting that a shell or Linux environment can do.
+You just have a few things that you need to do.
+Adding more adds bloat to your Linux environment and broadens the attack surface.
+As such, it's great for a Docker or Podman container shell.

 `presh` offers a [few commands and shell syntax](#what-it-does), and gives you the flexibility to select which ones to compile, which can make the executable smaller and provide extra security by not enabling commands that don't need to be run.
 It's not POSIX conformant, and doesn't try to be.
+Its syntax is [eclectic](#command-parsing) and doesn't hold your hand.

 The tool has two goals - provide just enough commands for what you need to do, and [make it small](#compiled-size).